caewok/fvtt-elevated-vision/README.md

 - [Levels](https://foundryvtt.com/packages/levels) should now work.
 When Levels or Perfect Vision are present, Elevated Vision hands off visibility testing to those modules.
 In theory, visibility tests should be comparable using only Elevated Vision versus using Levels or Perfect Vision.
 Please report potential discrepancies in the Git issue tracker.
 - If you want real 3d, I recommend [Ripper's 3d Canvas](https://theripper93.com/).
 Basic testing suggests Elevated Vision can work with 3d Canvas.
 It should also be possible, in theory, to use Elevated Vision's export function to export a 2d elevation map and use that as a basis to create a black-and-white heightmap, which 3d Canvas can use to warp the 3d geometry.
 If you figure out how to do this, or run across a bug for this, please open an issue in my Git to discuss and share with others.

+## Known issues
+- Something is interfering with radial and token field-of-vision for overhead tile occlusion.
+(Full tile occlusion works fine.)
+Sometimes, this works fine—--for example, the barn balcony tile in the Levels Farmhouse demo uses radial occlusion properly.
+If you can narrow this down or figure out what is different about that barn balcony tile, please submit an issue in the Git!

 # Examples

 Elevated Vision allows you to designate terrain elevation height, which is then used to inform token elevation and vision.